leandrofabianjr/php-js-vanilla-socket-chat/README.md

-# Chat with PHP e JS Websocket
+# Chat with PHP and JS Websocket

 Simple chat app with PHP and JS.